-5.2.
+4.2.
 Application in a modelling interface

-During the object rendering process, both frame-buffer and Z-buffer are computed from the grid and the triquadratic reconstruction.
+During the object rendering process, both frame-buffer and Z-buffer are computed from the grid and the triquadratic filter.
 Once these buffers are initialised, the standard three-dimensional object visualisation library OpenGL is used to build interface components in the scene, minimally affecting the interactivity of the visualisation.
-Indeed, if specific graphics hardware is used, the processor is mostly relieved of interface component manipulation and rendering tasks (other three-dimensional object visualisation libraries accelerated by graphics hardware could be used with the same efficiency).
+Indeed, if specific graphics hardware are used, the processor is mostly discharged of the interface component manipulation and rendering (other threedimensional object visualisation libraries accelerated by graphics hardware could be used with the same efficiency).